Tornado myths: Escaping a tornado in a vehicle

 Often people try to avoid or outrun a tornado in a vehicle.
 Although cars can travel faster than the average tornado, the directive from the National Weather Service is for house-dwellers in the path of a tornado to take shelter at home rather than risk an escape by vehicle.
 This is a result of several factors and statistics.
 An interior room inside a well-built frame house (especially one with a basement) provides a reasonable degree of protection from all but the most violent tornadoes.
-Underground or above-ground tornado shelters, as well as extremely strong structures such as bank vaults, offer almost complete protection.
+Underground tornado shelters, as well as extremely strong structures such as bank vaults, offer almost complete protection.
 Cars, on the other hand, can be heavily damaged by even weak tornadoes, and in violent tornadoes they can be thrown large distances, even into buildings.
 High-profile vehicles such as buses and tractor trailers are even more vulnerable to high winds.

 There are many reasons to avoid cars when a tornado is imminent.
-Severe thunderstorms which produce tornadoes can produce flooding rains, hail, and strong winds far from the tornado-producing area, all of which can make driving difficult or even impossible.
+Severe thunderstorms that produce tornadoes can produce flooding rains, hail, and strong winds far from the tornado-producing area, all of which can make driving difficult or even impossible.
 Any of these situations can leave drivers stranded in the path of the tornado far from substantial shelter.
 When coupled with driver panic, they may also result in dangerous but preventable accidents.
 This situation would be magnified greatly if all the residents of a warned area left in their vehicles, which would cause traffic jams and accidents as the tornado approached.
-Numerous victims of the deadly Wichita Falls, Texas tornado on April 10, 1979, died in their vehicles in such a situation.
+Numerous victims of the deadly Wichita Falls, Texas, tornado on April 10, 1979, died in their vehicles in such a situation.

 If a person spots a nearby tornado while driving, the official National Weather Service directive has been for the individual to abandon the car and seek shelter in a ditch or culvert, or substantial shelter if nearby.
-Far-away, highly visible tornadoes, however, can be successfully fled from at right angles (90-degrees) from its direction of apparent movement.
+Far-away, highly visible tornadoes, however, can be successfully avoided by driving across (not ahead of) its apparent path.
 Despite dangers inherent with operating a vehicle during a tornado, given sufficient advance warning, mobile home residents have been instructed by the National Weather Service to drive to the nearest secure shelter during a warning.

+Weak tornadoes

+Despite being considered "weak" on the Enhanced Fujita scale or the Fujita scale, (E)F0 and (E)F1 tornadoes can be a source of significant injuries or even deaths.
+They can completely destroy mobile homes well before other structures receive significant damage.
+A 1978 F1 tornado struck Osage County, Kansas, causing the Whippoorwill tourist boat to capsize, resulting in the drowning of 16 passengers, among the highest tornadic death tolls in Kansas history.
+On March 31, 2023, an EF1 tornado struck the Apollo Theatre of Belvidere, Illinois, causing the building to collapse onto a sold-out concert, resulting in one fatality and 48 injuries.
+That same day another EF1 tornado struck urban areas of Tupelo, Mississippi, destroying a Cooper Tire & Rubber Company plant and resulting in over $100,000,000 in damage.